Omkark158/RateMyStore/README.md

 # Rate My Store

-**Rate My Store** is a full-stack web application that I developed (and named myself) as part of my internship.
+Rate My Store is a full-stack web application that I designed and developed.
+This project was assigned by Roxiler Systems as the first task in the selection process for a Full Stack Development internship.
-It allows users to rate and review stores, store owners to manage their stores, and admins to manage the entire system.
+It enables users to rate and review stores, provides store owners with tools to manage their stores and monitor feedback, and offers administrators full control over users, stores, and system statistics.

 ---